panagot/BitcoinCashOnGrokMarkets/README.md

 ## 🚀 Project Overview

-This is the Flipstarter campaign page for integrating Bitcoin Cash (BCH) into GrokMarkets - the first Twitter-native prediction market platform.
+This is the Flipstarter campaign page for integrating Bitcoin Cash (BCH) into GrokMarkets - launching soon as the first Twitter-native prediction market platform.

 ### Campaign Details
 - **Goal:** 9 BCH (~$4,140 at current prices)